 With this option you will see the two great wonders of Rome, but there is so much more to see.
 With the tranquility of having covered the essentials, my advice is to organize your visit for the rest of the days to locate the fountains, the sights, the palaces and the most important squares of the eternal city and you dedicate yourself to visit them walking.

 If what you are looking for after this tour are more impressive monuments, do not miss the Pantheon, the Castel Sant'Angelo or churches such as Santa Maria Maggiore or Santa Maria in Trastevere.
 If, on the other hand, what impresses you most on this tour are the Vatican Museums, be sure to visit the Borghese Gallery.
-If you want, you can read more information in my post about Borghese Gardens and Gallery Tours & Tickets.
+If you want, you can read more information in my post on Borghese Gardens and Gallery Tours & Tickets.

-If what you want is a more extensive guided tour of the city, I have also prepared a post about my favorites, so read here everything you need to know about Best Rome Tours.
+If what you want is a more extensive guided tour of the city, I have also prepared a post about my favorites, so read here everything you need to know about.
+Best Rome Tours.

 Frequently asked questions